 Faith and fatigue during fourth wave

 Churches in the Texas Annual Conference are bracing for the fourth wave of the coronavirus.
 According to the “Texas Tribune,” the spread of the Delta variant is causing a rapid increase in hospitalizations in Texas, faster than at any other point in the pandemic.
-A recent report showed 129,114 new cases in two weeks statewide, creating a total of 2.7 million confirmed cases in 254 counties since the pandemic began.
+A report on Aug.
+5 showed 129,114 new cases in two weeks statewide, creating a total of 2.7 million confirmed cases in 254 counties since the pandemic began.
 According to the news outlet, about 44 percent of Texans are fully vaccinated.

 “Hospitals are already full,” she said.
 “Ambulance drivers are telling us it’s all COVID cases.”

 The Rev. Charles Anderson, District Superintendent of the Northwest District, has also seen a rise in his area.
 He added that in the district, the average vaccination rate is 26 percent, almost half the statewide average.

 “COVID is not just urban,” he emphasized.
 “COVID reaches into rural and suburban areas.”

 In some parts of East Texas, he said, access to medical care is lacking, as well as availability of vaccines.
 He has noticed a feeling of discouragement during the fourth wave.